The Importance of Risk Management in a Scuba Diving Centre

 Richard Evans

-I first went to one of Richard’s presentations around 2010 (prior to me starting my own dive business).
+I first went to one of Richard’s presentations around 2010 (before I started my own dive business).
 I was a brand-new instructor.
 Sadly, the presentation was on a Saturday night and only around ten divers attended.
 It was my most memorable PADI seminar to date.
 He told of nine real-life accidents that night all that ended in fatalities.
-His story telling is exemplary and he has the ability to place you the dive instructor into the scenario.
+His storytelling is exemplary and he has the ability to place you the dive instructor into the scenario.

 Getting the point across

 What I learnt from that night was two very important things.
 First, these incidents could occur to any instructor, even those considered good instructors.
-And the second, most accidents happened because of complacency or carelessness.
-If a dive instructor is not switched on, an incident can happen at anytime, anywhere.
-A dive instructor has to be focused 100% of the time, every dive they do.
+And second, most accidents happen because of complacency or carelessness.
+If a dive instructor is not switched on, an incident can happen at any time, anywhere.
+A dive instructor has to be focused 100% of the time, on every dive they do.

 The Business